‘Re-think/Re-entry‘ (Derek Boshier), oil on canvas, 1962

 – Song of the Day, We Ball Harder

-Strident, in-your-face, a trio of firsts (first recorded, first cut, first album), “Re-Make/Re-Model” is a sign, sealed, and delivered manifesto for the group aesthetic.
-From here the journey would be variants on a theme of the Roxy Machine.
+Strident, in-your-face, a trio of firsts (first recorded, first cut, first album), ‘Re-Make/Re-Model’ is the manifesto for the group aesthetic.
+From here the journey would be variants on a theme of the Roxy Machine..

 Bryan Ferry re-recorded “Re-Make/Re-Model“, “2HB“, “Chance Meeting” and “Sea Breezes” for his Let’s Stick Together solo collection (1976).
 The voice is deeper, the funk is tuned, the result surprisingly strong.
-In bar fights I point out that the musical guests are Phil Manzanera, Paul Thompson, John Wetton, Chris Spedding.
+In bar fights I am quick to point out that the musical guests are Phil Manzanera, Paul Thompson, John Wetton, and Chris Spedding.
 Highly recommended.